Academic year 2022/23

 Background

-• Early years initial teacher training (EYITT) provides specialist training covering the education and care of children from birth to the age of five and is distinct from primary education.
-Training is delivered by accredited ITT providers [1].
+• EYITT provides specialist training covering the education and care of children from birth to the age of five and is distinct from primary education.
+Training is delivered by accredited ITT providers.
+Providers graded by the Office for Standards in Education, Children’s Services and Skills (Ofsted) as ‘requires improvement’, or a lower quality, cannot provide EYITT.

 • Successful EYITT trainees are awarded early years teacher status (EYTS).
-They are not eligible for the award of qualified teacher status (QTS) and are therefore not qualified to lead classes in a maintained nursery or school, unless they also hold QTS [2][3].
+They are not eligible for the QTS award and are therefore not qualified to lead classes in a maintained nursery or school (nurseries or schools where funding and oversight is provided through the local authority), unless they also hold QTS.
+Trainees with EYTS can work as level 3 support workers in a maintained nursery or school.
+They can work as unqualified teachers in maintained schools or academies but this status is dependent on the school.
 Early years teachers can lead teaching in all other early years settings in the private, voluntary and independent (PVI) sector.

 Summary

-• There were 484 postgraduate EYITT trainees with course outcomes in the 2021/22 academic year, of which 431 (89%) were awarded early years teacher status (EYTS) [5][6].
-This is a decrease compared to 2020/21 when 93% of the 496 postgraduate EYITT trainees with course outcomes were awarded EYTS.
-Prior to this, the EYTS award rate remained relatively stable following a drop in 2018/19 (96% for 2017/18, 93% for 2018/19 and 94% for 2019/20).
-When considering trends it should be remembered that numbers on the EYITT route are relatively low compared to mainstream ITT.
+• There were 487 postgraduate EYITT trainees with course outcomes in 2022/23, of which 92% (450) were awarded EYTS.
+This is a 3 percentage point increase compared to 2021/22, when 89% of the 484 postgraduate EYITT trainees were awarded EYTS.
+Prior to 2021/22, EYTS award rates had been stable at 93% or 94% since 2018/19.
+When considering trends, it should be noted that numbers of EYITT trainees are relatively low compared to mainstream ITT.

-• EYTS rates were highest for the EYITT graduate entry route compared to the Graduate employment based or Undergraduate routes, although there were small numbers on the Graduate entry and Undergraduate routes (57 and 13 trainees respectively) so this trend should be treated with caution.
-Prior to this year, EYTS rates had been highest for trainees on the Graduate employment based route since 2017/18 [7].
+• EYTS award rates were higher for the EYITT graduate entry route compared to the graduate employment based or undergraduate routes, although there were small numbers on the graduate entry and undergraduate routes (62 and 9 trainees respectively) so this trend should be treated with caution.
+This is the second year in a row that EYTS award rates have been highest for the graduate entry route.
+Between 2017/18 and 2020/21, the graduate employment route had the highest EYTS award rate every year.

-• There were also differences in the EYTS award rates across several postgraduate trainee characteristics (age, sex, ethnicity and declared disability).
-Trends for age and sex broadly mirror the equivalent differences seen in mainstream ITT, whilst trends for disability status and ethnicity show some differences.
+• There were also differences in the EYTS award rates across several trainee characteristics.
+The trends for age and degree class broadly mirror the equivalent differences seen in mainstream ITT, while the trends in sex, ethnicity and disability status show some differences.
 However, once again, these comparisons should be treated with caution due to very small numbers of EYITT trainees in some of the groups (see chart).

 Data collection